Louis Marx and Company: Overtaking Lionel

 Even though Marx trains never held the prestige of Lionel's trains, they were able to outsell them for most of the late fifties.
 While Lionel's top mid-fifties toy sales were some $32 million, the Marx's 1955 toy sales were $50 million.
 When it comes to quality and quantity, Louis Marx and Company is considered "the most important producer of inexpensive American toy trains".

 Toy soldier sets

 Marx is well known by collectors and some kids for making good quality toy soldiers.
 These sets were often known as Battleground, offering Germans and Americans.
 Though there also were Pacific sets, which had Japanese soldiers and combat planes, such as the Zero.

-Some of their most popular sets were Navarone (basing on the film), Iwo Jima, The Alamo (basing on the film) and more sets based in movies and series, such as The Gallant Men, specially in John Wayne and the films he was in.
+Some of their most popular sets were Navarone (based on the film), Iwo Jima, The Alamo (basing on the film) and more sets based in movies and series, such as The Gallant Men, specially in John Wayne and the films he was in.